How To Keep Flood Water Out Of Your House: DIY Tips For Indoor Flooding Prevention

 4. Point your downspouts away from the house

-Downspouts should be angled downward, away from the house, so that water flows toward the ground and out of sight.
+Downspouts should be angled downward, away from the house, so water flows toward the ground and out of sight.
 You can do this by extending your downspout further than recommended or installing a downspout extension kit.
 Either method allows rainwater to drain farther away from the house, reducing the risk of leaks.

 5. Mulch should be spaced apart from the siding